Skip to content

 Overview

-Vitest is a next generation testing framework powered by Vite.
+Vitest (pronounced as "veetest") is a next generation testing framework powered by Vite.

 You can learn more about the rationale behind the project in the Why Vitest section.